-Spasms themselves may be treated directly with medicines such as
+Spasms may be treated directly with medicines such as

 nitrates and calcium channel blockers to relax the muscles of the esophagus.
-But these medicines are not always effective.
+But these medicines don't always work.
 Your doctor may also

 recommend certain types of antidepressant medicines.
 Even though you may not be

 depressed, these medicines can help with the pain.